William Gallas: Chelsea

 Gallas' contract with Chelsea was due to expire in May 2007.
 He refused to sign a new contract with Chelsea on improved terms after saying the club did not offer him enough money and expressed a wish to play in the Italian Serie A, with Juventus and Milan both interested.
 Chelsea, however, did not agree to a transfer request by the player in May 2006, as they considered Gallas an important first-team member.
 After the 2006 FIFA World Cup, Gallas refused to turn up at Chelsea's crowded ranks of defenders at Stamford Bridge, so Chelsea signed Dutch international centre back Khalid Boulahrouz, though in his single season at Chelsea, Boulahrouz would play almost exclusively as a fullback.

 On 1 September 2006, Gallas transferred to Arsenal as part of a deal that brought Ashley Cole to Chelsea, in addition to Arsenal receiving £5 million.
 After the transfer, Chelsea issued a statement that Gallas threatened to deliberately score own goals if he was not allowed to leave Chelsea.
-Gallas rejected Chelsea's claim and accused the West Londoners of "lack[ing] class" and "hiding behind false accusations."
+Gallas rejected Chelsea's claim and accused the West Londoners of "lacking class" and "hiding behind false accusations."
 Claudio Ranieri, the former Chelsea manager who signed Gallas from Marseille, said of the allegations, "I cannot believe these stories.
 It is absolutely incredible.
 I signed William and he was always a good professional on the pitch.
 Of course, I don't know what has happened in the last two years."
 PFA Chief Executive Gordon Taylor declared that the whole episode has left a "bad taste in the mouth" and that Chelsea's statement should be taken "with a large pinch of salt."